grzesiek-galezowski/tdd-toolkit/README.md

 Collections
 -

+Sorted Set:

     Any.SortedSet<T>()

+Enumerable of objects deriving from T (can generate collections of interface implementations):

     Any.EnumerableOfDerivativesFrom<T>() where T : class

+List of objects deriving from T (can generate collections of interface implementations):

     Any.ListOfDerivativesFrom<T>() where T : class

+Enumerable of objects of type T (does not work with interfaces):

     Any.IEnumerable<T> Enumerable<T>()

+Enumerable of objects of type T different than passed excluded ones (does not work with interfaces):

-    Any.EnumerableWithout<T>(params T[] excluded) where T : class Any.Array<T>()
+    Any.EnumerableWithout<T>(params T[] excluded) where T : class

+Array of objects of type T (does not work with interfaces):

+    Any.Array<T>()

+Array of objects of type T different than passed excluded ones (does not work with interfaces):

-    Any.ArrayWithout<T>(params T[] excluded) where T : class Any.List<T> List<T>()
+    Any.ArrayWithout<T>(params T[] excluded) where T : class

+List of objects of type T (does not work with interfaces):

+    Any.List<T> List<T>()

+Set of objects of type T (does not work with interfaces):

     Any.Set<T>()

+Set of objects of type TKey, TValue (does not work with interfaces):

     Any.Dictionary<TKey, TValue>()

+Enumerable of objects of type T sorted descending (does not work with interfaces):

     Any.EnumerableSortedDescending<T>()

 Others